merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 * It will attempt to create multiple clusterings of your splits using the default _clustering configurations_ (if you like, you can take a quick look at these [configurations for merged profiles](https://github.com/meren/anvio/tree/master/anvio/data/clusterconfigs/merged) --they are pretty easy to understand).
 Hierarchical clustering results are necessary for comprehensive visualization, and human guided binning, therefore, by default, anvi'o attempts to cluster your contigs using default configurations.
 You can skip this step by using `--skip-hierarchical-clustering` flag.
 But even if you don't skip it, anvi'o will skip it for you if you have more than 20,000 splits, since the computational complexity of this process will get less and less feasible with increasing number of splits.
 That's OK, though.
 There are many ways to recover from this.
 On the other hand, if you want to teach everyone who is the boss, you can force anvi'o try to cluster your splits regardless of how many of them are there by using `--enforce-hierarchical-clustering` flag.
 You have the power.

 * It will attempt to run [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html) to bin your splits automatically.
 CONCOCT can deal with hundreds of thousands of splits.
-Which means, regardless of the number of splits you have, and even if you skip the hierarchical clustering step, there will be a collection in the merged profile database (which whill be called `CONCOCT`) with genome bins identified by CONCOCT in an automatic manner.
+Which means, regardless of the number of splits you have, and even if you skip the hierarchical clustering step, there will be a collection in the merged profile database (which will be called `CONCOCT`) with genome bins identified by CONCOCT in an automatic manner.
 From which you can generate a summary, or run the interactive interface with `--collection-name CONCOCT` parameter (more later on these).
 But if you would like to skip default CONCOCT clustering, you can use `--skip-concoct-binning` flag.

 ### anvi-import-collections